tcool86/pyramid-game-lib/README.md

 ### Who should use this?

-This library is intended for hobbyist developers who want to play with 3D javascript tech to build a game.
+This library is intended for hobbyist developers who want to play with 3D web technologies to build a game.

 ### What does this do?

 The goal is to give you tools to build simple 3D games.
 It's basically comprised of:

-User input (game controllers)
+- User input (game controllers)
-Collision handling, triggers, and rigid body physics via RapierJS Game state that can be serialized and sent to a server.
+- Collision handling, triggers, and rigid body physics via RapierJS
+- Game state that can be serialized and sent to a server.
-Rendering via ThreeJS with some capability to handle postprocessing built-in.
+- Rendering via ThreeJS with some capability to handle postprocessing built-in.

 ### Where can I deploy?